10 Energy Stocks For Your ASX Share Portfolio

 What's happening in the energy sector?

-Energy has been a topic of conversation because there has been some big increases in energy prices including oil, gas and LNG.
+Energy has been a topic of conversation because there has been some big increases in energy prices including oil, gas, and LNG.
 However, this hasn't been reflected in the share price of the stocks in the sector.
+Invest in Small Caps confidently and sign up for your 14-day free trial now.

 Why is there such strength in the LNG and oil price?